NetCloud Manager FAQ

 NetCloud Manager can be integrated with any Network Management System via the NetCloud Manager API.
 The NCM API is accessed via HTTPS to the XML/JSON RESTful interface.
 We have customers doing this today using the NCM APIv2.

 How many levels of user account privileges does NCM support?

-NCM supports three levels of user access privileges for a customer.
+NCM supports four levels of user access privileges for a customer.

 - Account Administrator – has full access to all accounts and sub-accounts and can create accounts and users at any level within the account hierarchy.
 Only the Account Administrator can create accounts or users.

 - Full Access User – has access to resources within their account and any sub-accounts below their account.
 The Full Access User cannot create new accounts or users.

 - Read-Only User – has read-only access for their account and any sub-account(s) below their account.

 - Diagnostics User – same access as read only user, but with additional ability to reboot the router.

 How much data does being connected to NetCloud Manager consume?

 Recent data shows that the average data usage is approximately 5–10 MB per router per month.
 This reflects what we expect to see in "typical" scenarios when routers have mostly default settings.
 Many settings could affect this amount, including generating lots of alerts, exporting lots of logs, and especially editing the connection pulse interval (default 120 seconds).
 A significantly faster connection pulse (e.g., 10 seconds) could increase data usage to 50 or even 100 MB per router per month, whereas a significantly slower pulse (e.g., 900 seconds) could decrease data usage to less than 1 MB per router per month (but runs the risk of slowing down the connection so much that the connection is broken and needs to reestablish itself, which uses additional data).